igorski/weltkriegsimulator/README.md

 _Weltkriegsimulator_ (WKS) is a vertical scrolling shoot 'em up that was created to showcase the possibilities of creating a game using the open source [zCanvas library](https://github.com/igorski/zCanvas).

+You can play the game directly in your browser by [navigating here](https://www.igorski.nl/weltkriegsimulator).

 Project requirements
 --------------------